Cod fillets are dipped in a batter made with beer, then deep fried and served with chips and mushy peas.

 - beer

-- 6 pint canola oil (enough to half-fill dutch oven for deep frying the fish)
+- canola oil for deep frying the fish

 Here you’ll find step-by-step photographic instructions to help you recreate this recipe successfully.
 There are plenty of tips included along the way.